New chance for sick Iranian boy after rescue picture

-LONDON When Emad and his mother entered the Iranian parliament this month, they were hopeful they would get help to treat his advanced illness.
+LONDON (Reuters) - When Emad and his mother entered the Iranian parliament this month, they were hopeful they would get help to treat his advanced illness.

 But the two-year-old boy and his mother found themselves in a perilous situation when four gunmen and suicide bombers attacked the building and started indiscriminately shooting at people.